Hoarse voice: Causes

 The most common causes of hoarseness is laryngitis (acute 42.1%; chronic 9.7%) and functional dysphonia (30%).
-Hoarseness can also be caused by laryngeal tumours (benign 10.7 - 31%; malignant 2.2 - 3.0%).
-Causes that are overall less common include neurogenic conditions (2.8 - 8.0%), psychogenic conditions (2.0 - 2.2%), and aging (2%).
+Hoarseness can also be caused by laryngeal tumours (benign 10.7–31%; malignant 2.2–3.0%).
+Causes that are overall less common include neurogenic conditions (2.8–8.0%), psychogenic conditions (2.0–2.2%), and aging (2%).Hoarseness can also be caused by Aortic arch aneurysm.
+Hoarseness due to aortic arch aneurysm is very rare, reported only in scattered case studies as part of Ortner's syndrome.

 A variety of different causes, which result in abnormal vibrations of the vocal folds, can cause dysphonia.
 These causes can range from vocal abuse and misuse to systemic diseases.
 Causes of dysphonia can be divided into five basic categories, although overlap may occur between categories.
 (Note that this list is not exhaustive):